-Pittsburgh is the second largest city in the US state of Pennsylvania, behind Philadelphia, and the largest city in the Appalachia region.
+Pittsburgh is the second-largest city in the US state of Pennsylvania behind Philadelphia, and the economic and cultural hub of Western Pennsylvania.
 It is located at the point where the Allegheny and Monongahela Rivers combine to form the Ohio River, and has more bridges than any other city in the world (even beating Venice, Italy by three).
 It was originally named after William Pitt The Elder, later Prime Minister of the UK, for his role in the Seven Years' War.
 It is the only city in the United States that was allowed by the Postal Service to end in "burgh" throughout the 20th century; see the entry under Please Select New City Name for details.

 Home of KDKA, the oldest commercial radio station in the nation and one of the few exceptions to the "W*** east of the Mississippi, K*** west of the Mississippi" rule.
-Pittsburgh is more of a Midwestern city than Philly; the two have little in common other than being in the same state.
+Pittsburgh is more of a Midwestern city unlike the solidly East Coast Philly; given the vast countryside ("Pennsyltucky") between them, they're practically worlds apart - Pittsburgh is sometimes called the capital of Appalachia.
 It is also known as Steel City, due to being a booming (and polluted) mill town for much of its history.
 Most of the steel industry has left, putting the city in an economic slump for several decades.
 This tends to be the only thing most outsiders know about Pittsburgh.

 However, the city is having a renaissance as a health care, high-tech, and media center, helped by the fact that several prestigious universities are in the area.
 Very few factories remain within city limits (only two steel mills currently exist in all of Allegheny County); all the others have been either replaced by or converted into offices, shops, and upscale housing.
 This change has proven healthy for the city, as 2011 population estimates showed the first increase in sixty years (incidentally, Philly saw the same thing in the 2010 Census).
 Some of this is starting to rub off on the mainstream, as the city is increasingly used as a setting for trendy yuppies in film.
 It helps that many movies are filmed here anyway, the filmmakers are now less likely to call it something else.

-Pittsburgh has arguably the best baseball stadium and the worst professional baseball team (the Pirates) in the country.
-Its National Football League team, the Steelers, have more Super Bowl trophies than any other and has tied with Dallas in having the most Super Bowl trips.
+Pittsburgh has arguably the best pro baseball stadium in the country, which houses the Pirates.
+Its pro football team, the Steelers, had more Super Bowl trophies than any othernote and was tied with Dallas and Denver in having the most Super Bowl trips until New England surpassed them all in 2016.
 They also have a longstanding rivalry with Cleveland (against whom they have a lot of Curbstomp Victories).
 The Penguins are most known for Sidney Crosby, who you've probably heard of, along with his rival Alex Ovechkin even if you don't watch hockey.
-All three of Pittsburgh's major league teams—and more than a few minor league clubs—wear blackandyellow, the colors on the city flag (known officially and by every Pittsburgher ever as "black and gold").
+Pittsburgh has no pro basketball team, which is another interesting play on Cleveland, which lacks a pro hockey team.
+All three of Pittsburgh's major league teams—and more than a few minor league clubs—wear black and yellow, the colors on the city flag (known officially and by every Pittsburgher ever as "black and gold").

 Despite rumors (and colorful accent) to the contrary, Pittsburghers do not import R's from New England.
 The most noteworthy colloquialism is "yinz", which is generally used in the place of "you all".
 Other, lesser used terms are "nebby" (nosey), "gum band" (rubber band), "buggy" (shopping cart), and "n'at" (a Verbal Tic that stands for "and that," meaning "and so on").
 Another habit is to turn the "ow" sound into "ah," such as "downtown" becoming "dahntahn".
 The city's residents themselves are something of a Broken Base.
-Depending on whom you ask, Pittsburgh is either a clean, beautiful, artsy, vibrant city with affordable housing, relatively low crime, and plenty of good schools and job opportunities; or it's a rusted-out, blue-collar shithole with no jobs, bad weather, an aging populace, and notorious racial tension.
+Depending on whom you ask, Pittsburgh is either a clean, beautiful, artsy, vibrant city with affordable housing, relatively low crime, and plenty of good schools and job opportunities; or a rusted-out, uncultured shithole with dreary weather.

 As a side note, Pittsburgh is also the filming location of our very own Echo Chamber.